Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 Total (Penske)$2,093

-Penske is $571 cheaper in this scenario due to included insurance and lower base rate, despite higher diesel fuel costs.
-However, U-Haul offers the auto transport trailer option for towing a car, which Penske doesn't offer on this route.
-If the Lopez family needs to tow a car, U-Haul at $2,664 is the only option.
+Penske is $571 cheaper here thanks to included insurance, unlimited miles, and a lower base rate, despite higher diesel cost.
+But U-Haul offers the auto transport trailer for towing a car, which Penske doesn't on this route — if the family must tow a vehicle, U-Haul at $2,664 is the only option.

 Tips to Save on Moving Truck Rental

 3. Choose off-peak dates.
-Weekday rentals, mid-month dates, and fall/winter moves save 15–30%.
-The most expensive dates are the last and first weekdays of each month in summer.
+Weekdays, mid-month, and fall/winter save 15–30%.
+The priciest dates are the last/first weekdays of each month in summer.

 4. Return the truck full.
-Fill up at a cheap gas station near the drop-off location.
-Refueling fees of $5–$9/gallon are the most common overcharge.
+Fill up at a cheap station near drop-off — the $5–$9/gallon refuel fee is the most common overcharge.

-5. Use AAA and other discounts.
-U-Haul offers 10% off for AAA members.
-Penske offers military, college student, and corporate discounts of 10–20%.
-Budget offers AAA and USAA discounts.
+5. Use discounts.
+U-Haul gives ~10% off for AAA; Penske offers military, student, and corporate discounts of 10–20%; Budget honors AAA and USAA.

 6. Rent from a company location, not a dealer.
-U-Haul's network includes gas stations and hardware stores that rent trucks — these dealer locations have older trucks and less support.
-Company-owned locations offer newer vehicles and better service.
+U-Haul's gas-station/hardware-store dealers have older trucks and less support; company-owned locations have newer vehicles and better service.

 7. Return on time.
-Late returns are charged at the daily rate plus penalties.
-If your move takes longer than expected, call ahead to extend rather than facing late fees.
+Late returns cost the daily rate plus penalties.
+If the move runs long, call ahead to extend rather than eat a late fee.

 Sources and Methodology